Fay Sampson’s Family History

 JOHN MAY.
-On 1 June 1678 John May, mariner of Deal, aged 28, married Mary Pettit, aged 25, in her home parish of Buckland next Dover, otherwise known as Dover St Mary.
+On 1 June 1678 John May, mariner of Deal, aged 28, married Mary Pettit, aged 25, at the church of St Mary the Virgin, Dover.

 Earlier, Sandwich, north of Deal, had been one of the five Cinque Ports, designated to guard the shipping lanes around the coast of Kent and Sussex.
 But over the centuries Sandwich’s harbour silted up, so that it is now 2 miles from the sea.
 Nick Parmee, writing in the Spectator, says:

 “However the sand got into Sandwich, it did Deal a big favour.
 As the Cinque Port’s harbour silted up from about 1500, the merchant ships out in the downs, protected by those hidden shallows from the Channel’s full fury, began to offload their cargo into small boats called hoys that came out from Deal.
 A new town was the result.

 The beach front, Middle Street and the High Street and the small streets and alleys that run between them are a kind of zoo of domestic architectural and decorative styles, with houses grand and not so grand from about 1600 onwards.”